A not-so-strange term coming from somewhere: Properties of

-Given~$\eps > 0$, let~$\eta_\eps\in H^1(Y)$ be the minimiser for Problem~\eqref{Cap_eps}.
+\textit{Proof of~\eqref{Dir-Cap}.} We can assume without loss of generality that $\Cap(\eps) \leq \tau$ for some~$\eps$-independent~$\tau$.
+Let~$\zeta_\eps\in H^1(Y)$ be the minimiser for Problem~\eqref{Cap_eps}.
 By definition, $\zeta_\eps - 1$ has zero trace on~$\partial Y$.
 Therefore, by applying the Poincar\'e inequality in~$Y$ and the inequality~\eqref{Cap<Dir} we proved in the previous step, we obtain